geobreed/zettelnotes/resource/Planet Money/2008/09/(080916) What's the Deal With Lehman and Merrill？.md

 	- if you have stock you are owner
 	- maybe lose access a bit
 	- but the value maybe low especially FMFM
-- What's wrong with the Lehmans?
+- What's wrong with the Lehman's?
-	- lehman brother have a lot of part, trading desks for stocks and bonds, mortgage wholesale packaging to bond.
+	- Lehman brother have a lot of part, trading desks for stocks and bonds, mortgage wholesale packaging to bond.
 	- further reading in "This American Life" story with Alex Blumberg
-	- they also are investment bank, match lender to lendee as middleman
+	- they also are investment bank, match lender to borrower as middleman
-	- but lehman held on to riskier asset, normally sell to those that want but they held
+	- but Lehman held on to riskier asset, normally sell to those that want but they held
 	- they're supposed to stay away from risky investment but they don't
 - Why did Merrill Lynch need to sell?
 	- Like a domino of the most sketchy.
-When Bear Stearns collapse, the topic is Lehman Brotherrs, next on the list is merrill lynch
+When Bear Stearns collapse, the topic is Lehman Brothers, next on the list is Merrill Lynch
-	- so if lehman bankrupt Merrill might too
+	- so if Lehman bankrupt Merrill might too
 	- on Sunday the government let Lehman bankrupt and Merrill's position look worse because of it
 - Why AIG panicking?
 	- next in line